Owner Portal Tenant Portal

 Evaluation Starts 105 Days Out

 VPMG begins the renewal process 105 days before every lease expiration.
-Washington State requires 90 days' written notice for a rent increase — so we need at least two weeks to evaluate the tenancy, run a rent analysis, and get your decision before that notice has to go out.
-Starting at 105 days ensures we're never scrambling.
+Washington State requires 90 days' written notice for a rent increase, so we need at least two weeks to evaluate the tenancy, run a rent analysis, and get your decision before that notice goes out.
+Starting at 105 days ensures we are never scrambling against the clock.

 02